 INDOC: Indoctrination; instruction related to a school, command, or rate

 I support it: A statement indicating that the one making the statement agrees with what has been said by another.
-The converse is "I cannot support it"; an example of which is seen in the following statement now attributed to Captain W. Douglas Pfeifle, CO at the RTC: "Therefore, I cannot support allowing one recruit to 'borrow' seats from another as plans often change and a recruit that expected no guests on graduation day may suddenly learn that his or her family can attend; only to remember that they have given their seats away to another recruit."
+The converse is "I cannot support it"; an example of which is seen in the following statement now attributed to Captain W. Douglas Pfeifle, former CO at RTC: "Therefore, I cannot support allowing one recruit to 'borrow' seats from another as plans often change and a recruit that expected no guests on graduation day may suddenly learn that his or her family can attend; only to remember that they have given their seats away to another recruit."

 ITT: Information, Tickets and Travel, a division of Morale, Welfare and Recreation that assists Sailors and their families in looking for discounted tickets.
 (See http://cnic.navy.mil/ffr/fleet_readiness/Recreation/itt.htmlInformation.)

 LANTCOM: Atlantic Command